ISISNeutronMuon/quickBayes/docs/source/maths.rst

 where :math:`\underline{\theta}` is a vector of model parameters, :math:`M` is the model and :math:`D` is the data.
 :math:`P(\underline{\theta} | M)` is the prior distribution and represents current knowledge of the system.
 :math:`P(D | M)` is the evidence and acts as a normalisation for the posterior.
-The shape and spread of the PDF provides insight into the model and the parameter.
+The shape and spread of the posterior PDF provides insight into the model and the parameter.
-A narrow PDF suggests that the parameter is well defined or has little evidence of variation.
+A narrow posterior PDF suggests that the parameter is well defined or has little evidence of variation.
-A broad PDF could mean that the model is insensitive to that specific parameter.
+A broad posterior PDF could mean that the model is insensitive to that specific parameter.
-If the PDF is non-symmetric, then the most likely value is still the peak of the distribution.
+If the posterior PDF is non-symmetric, then the most likely value is still the peak of the distribution.
 However, it is more likely for the parameter to have a value higher/lower than the peak of the distribution.

-Calculating the full PDF can be achieved by using :ref:`Macov Chain Monte Carlo (MCMC) <MCMC>` or :ref:`nested sampling<nest>`.
+Calculating the full posterior PDF can be achieved by using :ref:`Markov Chain Monte Carlo (MCMC) <MCMC>` or :ref:`nested sampling<nest>`.
-Essentially these methods will sample the PDF directly, allowing them to generate the full PDF.
+Essentially these methods will sample the posterior PDF directly, allowing them to generate the full posterior PDF.

 Bayesian model selection use Bayes theorm to calculate the probability, :math:`P` of the data :math:`D` given the model :math:`M`